 A detailed understanding of chemical and biological function and the mechanisms underlying the molecular activities ultimately requires atomic-resolution structural data.
 Diffraction-based techniques such as single-crystal X-ray crystallography, electron microscopy, and neutron diffraction are well established and they have paved the road to the stunning successes of modern-day structural biology.
-The major advances achieved in the last 20 years in all aspects of structural research, including sample preparation, crystallization, the construction of synchrotron and spallation sources, phasing approaches, and high-speed computing and visualization, now provide specialists and nonspecialists alike with a steady flow of molecular images of unprecedented detail.
+The major advances achieved in the last twenty years in all aspects of structural research, including sample preparation, crystallization, the construction of synchrotron and spallation sources, phasing approaches, and high-speed computing and visualization, now provide specialists and nonspecialists alike with a steady flow of molecular images of unprecedented detail.
 The present unit combines a general overview of diffraction methods with a detailed description of the process of a single-crystal X-ray structure determination experiment, from chemical synthesis or expression to phasing and refinement, analysis, and quality control.
 For novices it may serve as a stepping-stone to more in-depth treatises of the individual topics.
-Readers relying on structural information for interpreting functional data may find it a useful consumer guide.
-Curr.
-Protoc.
-Nucleic Acid Chem.
-41:7.13.1-7.13.35. © 2010 by John Wiley & Sons, Inc.
+Readers relying on structural information for interpreting functional data may find it a useful consumer guide. © 2016 by John Wiley & Sons, Inc.

-Keywords: structural biology • diffraction • crystallization • electron microscopy • neutron scattering • X-ray crystallography
+Keywords: crystallization • diffraction • electron microscopy • neutron scattering • structural biology • X-ray crystallography